TheGreenLi0n/RoboRally/ReadMe.md

 ## Current features
 1. Programming cards.
-2. Robots can push each other.
+2. Pushing - obots can push each other.
-3. Walls represented by a red line on the board that the player can't walk through.
+3. Walls - represented by a red line on the board that the player can't walk through.
-4. Conveyor belts, both green and blue which respectively move the robots one and two spaces.
+4. Conveyor - belts, both green and blue which respectively move the robots one and two spaces.
 These are shown on the board with the original images from the RoboRally ruleset.
-5. Checkpoints that the players have to go through in the correct order, and these are shown on the board with the original images from the RoboRally ruleset.
+5. Checkpoints - the players have to go through them in the correct order, and these are shown on the board with the original images from the RoboRally ruleset.
-6. Winning the game by going through the correct order of checkpoints.
+6. Win - winning the game by going through the correct order of checkpoints.
-7. A checkpoint counter for each player that shows the last valid checkpoint they visited.
+7. Checkpoint counter - a checkpoint counter for each player that shows the last valid checkpoint they visited.
-8. Robots can shoot a laser in their headed position to damage other robots.
+8. Lasers - robots can shoot a laser in their headed position to damage other robots.
 The lasers are currently invisible.
 9. Load - it is possible to load a previous game however there are issues with loading a JSON file that contains a player.
 10. Save - it is possible to save a game however the players' cards both in the registers and hands are considered "null".